-If your insurance is not accepted in Geneva, you need to purchase a Swiss insurance policy from one of the many insurance companies with student-friendly plans:
+If your insurance is not accepted in Geneva, you need to purchase a Swiss insurance policy from one of the many insurance companies with student-friendly plans.
+Some of them are:

 Swiss health insurance policies are pricey.
-A student annual policy can cost between 1,000 and 1,500 CHF (or between 85 and 105 CHF per month) depending on your age and annual deductible.
+A student annual policy can cost between 600 and 1,500 CHF (or between 50 and 125 CHF per month) depending on your age and the annual deductible you choose.
 While this may seem expensive for many international students, it is really a bargain by Swiss standards where normally a monthly plan for citizens can cost more than 500 CHF.
 Although companies are required to accept all requests, they actually can deny offering the student-rated policies on the basis of pre-existing medical conditions, for example.

-To avoid being stuck paying for insurance you don’t need, bear in mind that most year-long policies are renewed every year, so remember to request to cancel your policy well in advance!
+- Bear in mind that most year-long policies are automatically renewed every year.
+To avoid being stuck paying for insurance you don’t need, remember to request to cancel your policy well in advance!
 For example, Advisor requires you to inform them via post (carte recommandé) about your cancellation and provide them with proof of alternate coverage three months before your new policy year would begin.